 Overall, despite my minor gripes with the ingredient list, I’m thrilled with Good Soap — its performance, price point, and company mission are stellar, and I will likely buy this soap again.
 What about you?
 Have you tried Good Soap?
 What do you think?

 FTC: This is not a sponsored post.
-I purchased Good Soap at Whole Foods.
+I purchased Good Soap by Alaffia at Whole Foods.
 This post does not contain affiliate links.